SolaceHarmony/mlx.node/node/PORTING_PLAN.md

    `node/src/native` once the symbols are available.
 3. Start carving out the high-level Python modules (e.g. `mlx.nn`) following the checklist order, using the directory lists above to stage the work.
+4. Stand up the React 19 streaming story: prototype Server Actions that wrap MLX workloads, expose an SSE/`ReadableStream` transport for incremental tensor payloads, and ship a TypeScript helper that converts streamed chunks into typed arrays for client components.

+## React 19 / Next.js Integration Blueprint

+- **Server orchestration**: Each MLX inference/training routine should be exposed as a React Server Action that yields an async iterator of intermediate payloads (tensor metadata, partial results, token batches).
+  The action hands those frames to an HTTP handler that emits `text/event-stream` responses with retry/heartbeat wiring.
+- **Transport options**: Prefer native Server-Sent Events for low-overhead, one-way delivery.
+Fall back to `ReadableStream` when the hosting platform (e.g. Vercel `streamUI`) provides richer framing.
+Document both patterns in the integration guide so adopters can pick per-deployment.
+- **Client hydration**: Author React 19 wrappers that open the SSE channel during server render, hydrate into client components via `EventSource`, and reconcile streamed tensors with hooks like `useActionState`, `useOptimistic`, and `useTransition` for responsive UI updates.
+- **Payload schema**: Stream tensor headers first (shape, dtype, stride) so the browser can preallocate `Float32Array`/`BigInt64Array` buffers.
+Follow with base64-encoded or binary chunks keyed by tensor id.
+Include termination and error frames for graceful cleanup.
+- **Docs & samples**: Capture the end-to-end flow in the upcoming React-focused architecture note (see `docs/src/dev/node_streaming.rst`) and add a Next.js example app once the core zero-copy constructors are in place.